 2. By repentance we sense the danger of our sins, and see how filthy and horrible they are.
 We see how contrary our sins are to God’s holy nature and law.
-By repentance we realise that God promises us mercy in Christ.
-We realise how much we need to grieve for and hate our sins, and turn from them to God, aiming to walk with God and keep His commands.
+By repentance, realising God promises us mercy in Christ, we grieve for and hate our sins, and we turn from them to God, resolving to walk with Him and keep His commands.

-3. We must not rely on our repentance, thinking that it will help pay for or forgive our sin.
+3. We must not rely on our repentance, thinking that it will help pay for our sin or cause God to forgive it.
 Our sin is only covered by God’s free grace in Christ.
 Still, repentance is very necessary for each of us, and we shouldn’t expect forgiveness without it.

 4. There is no sin so small that it does not deserve to be condemned to hell.
 But there’s no sin so large that it will condemn those who truly repent.